SeJoMaCode/SSaaDB/README.md

 - Optimize update and deletion by doing it in bulk
 - Filter entries with getRange() instead of getting all values then filtering
 - Use a pagination system for getEntries for the case of larger tables
-    - This will cause joinTables to need to be reworked
+    - This will cause joinInner to need to be reworked
 - Handle concurrent access to the database
 - Ability to do other types of joins